tripleonard/wireguard-cloudformation/README.md

 Dragons:
 * The root name servers are hard coded here https://www.internic.net/domain/named.cache, if that address changes the UserData will need to be udpated

-Todo:

-* Parameterize some of the unbound configuration and IP addresses.